globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 1. User IDs and passwords are used to control access to WayToHealth systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. Password strength is enforced using the [zxcvbn](https://github.com/dropbox/zxcvbn) password strenght estimation algorithm.
+3. Password strength is enforced using the [zxcvbn](https://github.com/dropbox/zxcvbn) password strength estimation algorithm.
 We use this as an alternative to password composition policy.
 In practice, it can translate to:
    * 8 or more characters;
    * a mix of upper case characters, lower case characters, and numbers or special characters;
 4. Other policies enforced include: